 Fremont is a medium-sized city located in the state of Nebraska.
 With a population of 26,519 people and seven constituent neighborhoods, Fremont is the sixth largest community in Nebraska.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fremont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fremont is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fremont who work in office and administrative support (14.07%), sales jobs (13.50%), and food service (5.92%).
+There are especially a lot of people living in Fremont who work in office and administrative support (14.96%), sales jobs (13.72%), and management occupations (6.65%).

 The per capita income in Fremont in 2010 was $23,107, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $92,428 for a family of four.
 However, Fremont contains both very wealthy and poor people as well.

 Fremont is a somewhat ethnically-diverse city.
 The people who call Fremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fremont residents report their race to be White, followed by Asian.
 Fremont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.73% of the city’s residents.
+People of Hispanic or Latino origin account for 13.48% of the city’s residents.
 Important ancestries of people in Fremont include Irish, English, Czech, and Swedish.